What Is Population Health? A Key Concept Explained

 Population health vs. public health

 If you’ve looked into public health at all, some of these ideas might sound familiar.
-Public health is a healthcare focus area that promotes the health of people and communities by trying to prevent people from getting sick or injured in the first place and promoting healthy behaviors, according to the American Public Health Association (APHA).
+Public health is a field that promotes the health of people and communities through preventative and reactive measures.
+This includes working to prevent the spread of infectious diseases, promoting healthy behaviors and more.

-The important work of public health can easily intersect with population health, as both seek to understand and improve people’s lives.
-Part of the division and confusion between these two fields is that public health is a government concern with budgets used to influence policy and behavior.
+The important work of public health can easily intersect with population health, as both seek to understand and improve large-scale health outcomes.
+That said, there’s some debate regarding how to define and separate the concepts of public health and population health.
+Part of this confusion between the two is that the term “public health” is often used in government when referring to budgets and policies for influencing change.

-“Traditionally, public health has been understood by many to be the critical functions of state and local public health departments such as preventing epidemics, containing environmental hazards, and encouraging healthy behaviors,” according to Improving Population Health.
-The organization points out that governmental public health policies do not always encompass major population health factors like education and income levels.
+“Traditionally, public health has been understood by many to be the critical functions of state and local public health departments such as preventing epidemics, containing environmental hazards and encouraging healthy behaviors,” according to Improving Population Health.1 The organization points out, though, that governmental public health policies do not always encompass major population health factors like education, healthcare access and income levels.

 Examples of population health issues

-According to the Population Health Forum, we can measure the health of a population by:
+According to the Population Health Forum, we can measure the health of a population by:2

 - Life expectancy